 For more information about the exhibition and for details on how to order the book visit www.palacearts.co.uk.

-This year I worked with artist Christine Graham to create something completely.
-My first range of glass decorations and homewares included trapped handcrafted paper cutwork and glitter inside.
-These products were displayed and sold at the 2016 Christmas Exhibition at Saltburn Studios and Gallery.
-They were also available to order through my online shop and went down really well!
+I worked with glass artist Christine Graham to create something completely for christmas 2016.
+Introducing my first ever range of glass decorations and homewares.
+Trapped inside these handmade baubles are my paper cut works.
+Each bauble and coaster is unique with no two designs the same, some include sparkles of christmas glitter too.
+These glass pieces were displayed and sold at the 2016 Christmas Exhibition at Saltburn Studios and Gallery.
+They were also available to order through my online shop and proved to be very popular.

 A collaborative project involving myself alongside 12 other artists from Saltburn Studios and Gallery.
 Each of the 13 artists started with a blank canvas, each artist had to work onto their canvas.
 Every few weeks we would meet up, explain to the group what we had created and why.
 We would then swap our canvases and work on that one before meeting up and swapping the canvases again.
 We repeated this process for almost a year until each artist had worked on each of the canvases.
 The end result was interesting, however the development of the canvases was what made the project so fascinating.
 Each stage of the canvases development was photographed and recorded and should soon be available to view as part of the 'Canvas Carousel Exhibition' due to open in 2017, watch this space for details.